-This class will explore the theme of science and Christian faith from an Anglican perspective using insights from contemporary Anglicans, from the Church Fathers, and from Paul Julienne, the class teacher who is a long-time Truro member and a retired professional physicist.
-Truro firmly embraces its Anglican identity, and many Anglicans figures are doing outstanding work in this area.
+This class will explore the theme of science and Christian faith from an Anglican perspective using insights from contemporary Anglicans, from the Church Fathers, and from Paul Julienne, the class teacher who is a retired professional physicist.
+Many Anglican figures are doing outstanding work in this area.
 The “Church Fathers” are Christian teachers and thinkers in the centuries after Jesus, who developed excellent ways to guide us in thinking about the natural world and in faithful living as followers of Jesus.

 How we live and work in the contemporary world has been dramatically changed from the world of our ancestors by numerous advancements from the natural sciences—just think of telecommunications, transportation, and medical care.
 Yet there is a widespread cultural assumption that there is an intrinsic conflict between science and religious faith.
 It is important—for Christians, for those seeking knowledge of Jesus, and for our culture at large—to address the question of whether science and faith can live together in harmony or not.

 The basis thesis of the series is that